TermuxHackz/X-osint/README.md

 ## Contributing
 Feel free to clone this project.
 For major changes, please open an issue first to discuss what you would like to change or add, thank you!!.
+DO NOT COPY CODE WITHOUT GIVING CREDITS :-

 ## Credits
 Some of the modules here and APIs used for the creation of X-osint, got the idea from them, and so i would like to give them credit as most of the features of X-osint wouldnt be so without these mentioned Devs.